-- Place the cranberries, green onions, cilantro and jalapeno in a food processor or blender.
-Pulse until finely chopped, but make sure not to purée.
+- In a food processor or blender, pulse the cranberries, green onions, cilantro, and jalapeno until finely chopped, but not to puréed.

-- Pour in a bowl (leaving any extra juice in blender) and stir in the sugar, lime juice and salt.
-Store in a covered container and refrigerate for at least two hours, preferably overnight.
+- Pour into a bowl (leaving any extra juice in blender) and stir in the sugar, lime juice, and salt.
+Store in a covered container and refrigerate at least 2 hours, preferably overnight.

-- When ready to serve, spread cream cheese on a plate or in a shallow 9" pie dish.
+- When ready to serve, spread cream cheese onto a plate or in the bottom of a shallow 9-inch pie dish.

-- Drain any excess juice from the salsa and then place on top of the cream cheese.
-Top with a sprig of cilantro if desired.
+- Drain any excess juice from the salsa and spoon on top of the cream cheese.
+Top with a sprig of cilantro, if desired.
 Serve with crackers or tortilla chips.